ilayn/harold/README.rst

 What about ...?
 ===============

-Yes, yes, LMIs are coming.
-I have to learn ``cvxpy`` a bit faster.
-Other stuff you need to let me know what the need is.
+Yes, yes, I would love to have LMIs but there are no competitive SDP solvers around except ``CVXOPT`` and ``PICOS`` and I don't know how to use them sufficiently enough yet.

 Documentation
 =============